Vegetarian moussaka with polenta and lentils

 I personally prepare my pickles the European way.
 My favorite combination is dill, mustard seeds, cayenne peppers, horseradish roots and garlic.
 Of course this list is endless and you can use whatever your heart desires.
 My great-grandmother also put in grape wine and leaves to enhance the health benefits but you can put other leaves in as well like cucumber, white oak, raspberry, mugwort leaves etc. Oh speaking of health benefits, I always add a slice of sourdough bread.
 Sourdough is highly nutritious and added to the pickles will further enhance its intestinal flora promoting property.

 Once ready, taste the unique tangy flavor that is produced with the lacto-fermentation process.
 It will not be over-powering like the pickles that are made with vinegar but it will have a refreshing, mild flavor.
-If the pickles are still raw, just leave them in the jar and try them the next day.
+When you try the pickles and they are still raw, just leave them in the jar for another day and try again.

 Pickling cucumbers